Indigenous New Zealand lawmaker wins battle against ties

 Waititi, a father of five, surprised many people when he won a seat during last October’s election and arrived in Parliament with a jovial but also uncompromising attitude, promising to fearlessly promote the rights of Maori.

 “Mr. Speaker, Maori have had enough of being assimilated and forced to do and look like everyone else,” Waititi told lawmakers during his opening speech in December.
 “We are not like everyone else.
 We are unique.
-Being Maori is like having super powers.
+Being Maori is like having superpowers.
 There is no-one else in the world like us, and we need to maintain who we are.”

 During his maiden speech, Waititi told the story of a tribal member who had been wrongfully hung to death for a crime he didn’t commit due to mistaken identity.
 Waititi then took off his own red necktie as he repeated what he said were the man’s last words: “Take the noose from around my neck, so that I may sing my song.”